 Human civilization flourished in times and places where sound money was widely adopted, while unsound money all too frequently coincided with civilizational decline and societal collapse — Saifedean Ammous.

 Economic value: benefit provided by a product or service.
-It is subjective.
+It is subjective because it depends on each subject's appreciation for a particular good in a determined situation.

 It allows for social coordination.